flatpak/flatpak-docs/docs/electron.rst

 The `setProgressBar <https://www.electronjs.org/docs/latest/api/browser-window#winsetprogressbarprogress-options>`_ and `setBadgeCount <https://www.electronjs.org/docs/latest/api/app#appsetbadgecountcount-linux-macos>`_ functions allow showing a progress bar and a badge count in the window icon.
 It is implemented under Linux using the `UnityLauncherAPI <https://wiki.ubuntu.com/Unity/LauncherAPI>`_.
 This API is not implemented on every desktop environment.
 A known desktop environment which implements this is KDE.
 It is also implemented by the popular `Dash to Dock <https://micheleg.github.io/dash-to-dock>`_ GNOME extension and `Plank <https://launchpad.net/plank>`_.

 To make it work in Flatpak, the app needs to :ref:`use the correct desktop filename <use-correct-desktop-filename>`.
 The Flatpak also needs the ``--talk-name=com.canonical.Unity`` permission.

-Electron checks `checks if it's running on Unity or KDE <https://github.com/electron/electron/blob/fb88375ab4d2161dbf7e958a2a94c7c6d97dc84c/shell/browser/linux/unity_service.cc#L64>`_ before using the UnityLauncherAPI.
+Electron versions earlier than v32 checks `checks if it's running on Unity or KDE <https://github.com/electron/electron/blob/fb88375ab4d2161dbf7e958a2a94c7c6d97dc84c/shell/browser/linux/unity_service.cc#L64>`_ before using the UnityLauncherAPI.
-To make this work on other Desktops too, you need to set ``XDG_CURRENT_SESSION=KDE`` and ``XDG_CURRENT_DESKTOP=KDE`` to pretend the app is running on KDE.